'Audience members fainted with excitement': the dazzling virtuoso rumoured to be in league with the devil

 Paganini turned the world of music inside out.
 Nothing could be taken for granted anymore as he unleashed torrential violinistic outbursts of electrifying virtuosity, designed to bring an audience to a fever pitch of excitement.

-Paganini’s contortionist innovations were facilitated by hands of remarkable flexibility, as a result of his suffering from Ehlers-Danlos Syndrome.
+Paganini’s contortionist innovations were facilitated by hands of remarkable flexibility, as a result of his suffering from the rare Ehlers-Danlos Syndrome.
 This enabled him to negotiate the violin at phenomenal speed without the inconvenience of having to constantly change position.
 It also meant he could achieve huge intervallic stretches with unprecedented ease.

 He widely employed harmonics (a ghostly effect produced by barely touching the strings) and high-speed left-hand pizzicato, whereby the upper fingers of the left hand pluck the string while the lower ones hold down the notes.